askcodebase/codeindex/README.md

 # CodeIndex

 CodeIndex is a local-first high performance codebase index engine designed for AI.
-It helps your LLM understanding the structure and semantics of a codebase and correct context based on the inputs.
+It helps your LLM understanding the structure and semantics of a codebase and grabs code context based on the inputs.

 ## Features